Tartu: Sports

+The city hosts the Rally Estonia.
+It is the biggest motorsport event in the Baltic states.
+The rally was part of the European Rally Championship between 2014 and 2016.
+Since 2020 Rally Estonia is part of the World Rally Championship.

 Tartu is the home for basketball club Tartu Ülikool/Rock, which participates in the Korvpalli Meistriliiga and the Latvian-Estonian Basketball League.

 Football club JK Tammeka Tartu, one of the Meistriliiga clubs, is located in Tartu.
 Their home stadium is the Tamme Staadion, which has a capacity of 1600.
 The city is also home to the Tartu JK Welco and FC Santos Tartu clubs, which play in the Esiliiga, the second division.

 Tartu has a professional volleyball club, Bigbank Tartu, as well as the handball team, the Tartu Ülikool/Glassdrive, which plays in the second division of Estonian handball.

 Tartu is also the hometown of Clement "Puppey" Ivanov, captain of Team Secret, a professional Dota 2 team.
 He won the first International, and was runner-up two years in a row with Natus Vincere.

 The 2017 World Orienteering Championships were held in Tartu.

 The annual running event Tartu Sügisjooks takes place in Tartu.